PhillipNyarko/Wordle/README.md

   5. Click on Wordle executable
   6. Play Away!

-:red_heart: You can pin the wordle.exe file to the taskbar for easier access..
+💡 You can pin the wordle.exe file to the taskbar for easier access

 ## How To Play
 A random 5-letter word is selected.
 Your job is to guess the word in 6 guesses or less.